germainejuan/germainejuan.github.io/essays/NewToSWE.md

   - Learning
 ---

-## Am I born for computers or were computers invented for me?
+## Am I made for computers or were computers made for me?

 My interest in Software Engineering stems from being a digital native.
 Something about computers and the Internet fascinates me.
 In first grade, my school offered computer classes to help us familiarize ourselves with the machine.
 Of course, class time was not enough time for me.
 My parents had to drag me home, crying, as I begged to stay in school to be able to use the computers a little bit longer.
 My mom promised to buy a computer instead.